 pass/fail, based on these criteria, others may be graded.
 In order to simplify the process of grading for centres, a range of generic grading criteria have been produced that represent characteristics valued in vocational qualifications.
-Some relate to knowledge and understanding, and some to putting practical skills into practice.
-(See appendix 1)

-assessment criteria in the unit.
+Some relate to knowledge and understanding, and some to assessment criteria in the unit.
 While some assessments may be simply graded